Logannford/work-placement-starter-repo/README.md

 ![Spotify Recently Played App Screenshot](/example.png)

-(I know the below may seem overwhelming, but I will be walking you through it so don't panic)
+(I know the below may seem overwhelming, but I will be walking you through it so don't panic) (If you don't have/don't want a Spotify account, you can use my account and see my amazing music taste😎)

 ## Prerequisites